CTEA (CAREER TECHNICAL EDUCATION ACT) 2017 - 18

-If you are not familiar with CTEA, please refer to other parts of the website that explain the purpose and constraints of this federal funding.
+If you are not familiar with CTEA, there are other parts of the website and the ppt from the FLEX session that explain the purpose and constraints of this federal funding.
 You may also consult with the CTEA Coordinator, Charlene Atkins, with any questions you may have.
-All proposal writers will have attended the FLEX session on Friday, January 24 from 1:00 – 3:00.
+ALL proposal writers will have attended the FLEX session on Friday, October 21 from 1:30 – 3:30 pm.

 Forms can be found next to each title of the form below.
 Other information will be described below and found under Outlook “All Public Folders/City/City CTEA”.

-Please rename each proposal document to include program TOP code and year (e.g., 0430 Biotech Budget 14-15.xls).
+Please rename each proposal document to include program TOP code and year (e.g., 0430 Biotech Budget 15-16.xls).

 The “Project Coordinator” is generally the person who wrote the proposal and will be the responsible contact person for the program.